 How pharmacies can help Find a pharmacyNHS 111

-NHS 111 is available 365 days a year, 24 hours a day for urgent health concerns, giving you advice and reassurance without needing to leave your home.
+NHS 111 is available 365 days a year, 24 hours a day for urgent health concerns, giving you advice and reassurance quickly and easily.

-111.NHS.UK can direct patients to the most appropriate service to meet their needs.
+111.NHS.UK can direct you to the most appropriate service to meet their needs.
 If needed a healthcare professional will call you back.

 NHS 111Accessing dental services

-If you think you need urgent dental treatment over the bank holiday weekend, contact your usual dentist.
-If you can’t or you don’t have one, 111.nhs.uk.
+If you think you need urgent dental treatment over the bank holiday, contact your usual dentist.
+If you can’t or you don’t have one then visit 111.nhs.uk.

-If an urgent appointment is needed, you will be provided with details of your local out of hours service.
+If it is urgent, you will be provided with details of your local out of hours service.

 Mental health